 Rolling Stone Church

-On the opposite extreme of the ecclesiological spectrum, we have groupings of believers that randomly meet; mostly in convenient places, at convenient times and the peak of their worship and adoration is saying grace for the skinny latte and muffin, that is routinely enjoyed at their favourite coffee shop.
+On the opposite extreme of the ecclesiological spectrum, we have groupings of believers that randomly meet; mostly in convenient places, at convenient times.
+The peak of their worship and adoration is saying grace for the skinny latte and muffin, that is routinely enjoyed at their favourite bourgeoisie coffee shop.
 Some just listen to a YouTube Sunday sermon, pretending they belong.
 But they are lonely as hell.
-There previous church experience also felt like hell, so they choose to keep rolling, like a rolling stone … gathering no moss, no family, no friendship, except, perhaps with a few people, they like, when available.
-This is a sad state of affairs.
-This is not ekklesia as Jesus ordained it.
-Its the parentless.
-The spiritual orphan, begotten at a crusade and now left to fend for themselves.
-Or the rebel, eating spiritual dung in a pig sty, buying with their shame, from any conspiracy pusher peddling their doctrinal wares.
-Where are the parents, where are the shepherds?
-Forget deacons or elders or bishops because at the table of one or two, there is no space for a family of believers?
-It is the Rolling Stone Church.
-As Bob Dylan poked holes in all our hearts when he said:
+Their previous church experience also felt like hell, so they choose to keep rolling, like a rolling stone … gathering no moss, no family, no friendships, except, perhaps with a few people, they like, when they are available and fit in with their schedule.
+Faitful rooted availability is too much to ask.

-How does it feel … not good.
-Spiritual homelessness abounds.
-If you are called as follower of Jesus but do not gather with other followers of Jesus, but have random social chats with them, you cannot call this church?
+If you are called as follower of Jesus but do not gather with other followers of Jesus, but all you have with them are random social chats how can this be called church?
 Ecclesia means ‘gathering of called out ones’.
 Essentially, two things are required for a church, gathering and ‘called out ones’.
 This hyper-organic extreme is so organic that it disappears in the nebulous ether of religious casual conversation called fellowship.
-They call this ‘church’.
-It is not the glorious local and visible and unapologetic church standing strong as the lighthouse and pillar of truth in the world.
+This is called ‘church’?
+Where is the glorious local and visible and unapologetic church standing strong as the lighthouse and pillar of truth in the world?
+In these random social gatherings of believers, misconstrued as church, if Jesus sent them a letter it would for sure go missing.
+They have no local address.

+This extreme type of ‘church’ avoids ‘centralised control’ of the power-hungry elite, like the men of old did the bubonic plague.
+The doctrine of ‘no leadership but Christ’ i.e. unleadership, ensures such a letter will never arrive at the angel to the church in a thousand coffee shops.
 Address-less.
 Access-less.
 Hidden out of sight.
 Postbox-less church.
-What’s wrong with a postbox for goodness’s sake?
+Door-less church.
+The gospel comes with the front door key!
+What’s wrong with a fixed address for goodness’s sake?
+We are sojourners for sure but not vagabonds!
 Let a church meet in the same place at the same time of the week, like all over the scriptures.
 Maybe even on a Sunday!
 God forbid!
 Form is vilified and liturgy mocked, because none exist in public coffee shop chats.
 As Keller said “We demonize the opposite of what we idolize.”

 These churches fall off the extreme side of organic-ness that even the leadership-vegans among them would refuse to eat a whole-grain-heirloom-seeded-granola-bar offered to them by a recognized church leader.
 A social gathering of friends is well err, just that … a social gathering.
 The church of Jesus Christ is not merely a social gathering.
 It is gathering of saved sinners that have been born again and live, move and breathe in Christ and for Christ.
 Christ is the glue that bonds a church, not friendship.